opanel-mc/opanel/CONTRIBUTING.md

 .\gradlew build
 ```

-And the built jar files will be at the `build/libs` folder of each modules.
-For example, the built jar file of `fabric-1.21.5` is `fabric-1.21.5/build/libs/opanel-fabric-1.21.5-build-<version>.jar`.
+And the final built jar files will be at the `/build/libs` folder.